linuxchaos/infraseal/_posts/2026-04-28-finops-part1-section1-aks-monitoringlogging.md

 And that’s the problem.

 In busy clusters, that volume adds up quickly when everything is collected by default.
-There was also no daily cap set on the workspace.
+There was also no daily cap set on the log analytics workspace.
 So ingestion just kept going.

-This is a real world example, and was caught by cost anlomy alerts.. credit requests make the organization treat this as a priority.. $ talks..
+This is a real world example, and was caught by our cost anamoly alerts.. and oh boy, credit requests make the organization treat this as a priority.. $ talks..
 So, what can we will look at to prevent more gray hairs form popping up..?

 We can start with Container Insights.